What Are Sepsis Symptoms?

 Who Is Most at Risk for Developing Sepsis?

-Sepsis is more common in people over 65 years of age, those who have compromised immune systems, people with recent severe illnesses, and children younger than one year of age (neonatal sepsis).
-Other high-risk groups include patients with chronic medical conditions like diabetes, lung disease, kidney disease, and cancer.
+Sepsis is also more prevalent among individuals with compromised immune systems, those recovering from severe illnesses, and children under one year of age (neonatal sepsis).
+Additionally, people with chronic medical conditions such as diabetes, lung disease, kidney disease, and cancer are at an elevated risk.

 How Can Sepsis Be Prevented?